qubic/integration/Partners/tx-based-use-case.md

 > [!IMPORTANT]
 > The `lastProcessedTick` indicates up to which tick the RPC server has processed data.

 > In the array `processedTickIntervalsPerEpoch` you find the processed ticks.
-It is possible due to updates, that epochs can have multiple tick ranges.
+Due to updates, epochs might have multiple tick ranges.

-### Epoch change
+### Rule 3: Epoch change
 > WIP

 ## General Examples